 2.2.1.
 Model Overview

-To simulate the effects of varying green roof implementation scenarios on hydrologic discharge, we used the Visualizing Ecosystem and Land Management Assessments (VELMA) model (Abdelnour et al., 2011).
+To simulate the effects of green roof implementation scenarios on hydrologic discharge, we used the Visualizing Ecosystem and Land Management Assessments (VELMA) model (Abdelnour et al., 2011).
 VELMA is a spatially explicit (i.e., gridded) watershed model that integrates hydrologic and biogeochemical (C and N) sub-models to simulate numerous environmental attributes, including watershed-scale discharge.
 A complete description of the model and its sub-components can be found in Abdelnour et al. (2011) and in the VELMA user manual (McKane et al., 2014).
 The model has been tested in a variety of ecosystem types, including grassland prairie ecosystems, forests in the Pacific Northwest (Abdelnour et al., 2011), arctic tundra, and mixed-use ecosystems (Hoghooghi et al., 2018).

 2.2.2.
 Model Improvements

-VELMA has only recently been used to model semi-urbanized environments for various implementations of green infrastructure (Hoghooghi et al., 2018) and has not yet been used in fully urbanized watersheds.
-Also, until now, the model has not explicitly modeled green roofs.
+VELMA has only recently been used to model semi-urbanized environments for implementation of GI (Hoghooghi et al., 2018) and has not yet been used in fully urbanized watersheds.
+The model has not yet explicitly modeled green roofs.
 Figure 2 depicts a single VELMA voxel that describes how VELMA models the environment.
 The left panel designates a traditional VELMA voxel (after Abdelnour 2011).
 VELMA 2.0 introduced an impermeable layer that limited the percentage of water that could infiltrate from the surface to the first soil layer.
 This improvement allows VELMA to simulate increased surface runoff and less infiltration caused by the increased impermeability of urbanized surfaces (e.g., buildings, roads, parking lots, sidewalks).

 In addition to utilizing this previous improvement to better represent urbanized surfaces, we made model modifications for VELMA to represent green roofs.
 Figure 2 shows how the traditional VELMA voxel representation (Figure 2, left panel) was altered to accommodate green roofs (Figure 2, right panel).
 First, an impermeable boundary is placed between the first layer and the second layer.
 Above this boundary, the first layer is characterized by the soil properties of the green roof, and below the boundary, the remaining three soil layers are characterized by the soil properties of soil under the building.
 Lateral flow is allowed both out of the first soil layer (i.e., the green roof) and in and out of the lower soil layers.